-The benefit of holding a bake sale is that it is easy to organize and can bring in cash for a cause, all for minimal effort.
-You are sure to make your fundraiser a sweet success with our tips and tricks for crowd-pleasing baked goods, pricing guidelines, and attention-grabbing packaging ideas.
+The benefit of holding a bake sale fundraiser is that it is easy to organize and can bring in cash for a cause, all for minimal effort.
+You are sure to make your fundraiser a sweet success with our tips and tricks for crowd-pleasing baked goods, pricing guidelines, and attention-grabbing bake sale packaging ideas.
+Take a look at our bake sale ideas for fundraising the next time you are planning to raise money for a good cause.

 When you are volunteering at a fundraiser, the most vital question to ask is, ‘what is good for a bake sale?’
 While you may be a kitchen whiz who barely breaks a sweat making a fancy cake with beautifully decorated frosting, a large dessert that needs to be cut into single portions on the day is not ideal for a busy bake sale.
 Instead, consider baked goods that are easy to serve and can be conveniently wrapped in individual packages.